ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:56e0886a08
 ## Exercise 2

 In this exercise, we will create two functions that compute a model's score.
-For regression models, we will use the correlation as the score.
+For regression models, we will use correlation as the score.
 For classification models, we will use accuracy as the score.

 *** =instructions
 - Define a function called `correlation` with arguments `estimator`, `X`, and `y` that computes the correlation between the outcome `y` and the predictions made from using covariates `X` to fit the model `estimator` to `y`.
     - To obtain predictions, the function should use the `fit` method from `estimator`, and the `predict` method from the fitted object.
     - The function should return the first argument from `r2_score` comparing `predictions` and `y`.